stcalica/open-data-directory/README.md

-Here's a README template to help you target students, hackathon participants, and general developers who are interested in exploring open data resources.
-This README will introduce your repository, provide context about the open data community, and offer a neatly organized table to showcase various open APIs and datasets.

----

 # 🌐 Open Data API Collection for Developers

 Welcome to the **Open Data API Collection**!
 This repository is built to empower students, hackathon participants, and developers by providing a curated list of free and accessible datasets and APIs from the open data community.